stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 The transactions are constructed as follows:

-- B_i, the _bump transaction_, bumps the sequence number of multisig account E
+- B_i, the _bump transaction_, bumps the sequence number of escrow account E
 such that only the most recent transaction set is valid.
-B has source account MI, sequence number s_i.
+B has source account EI, sequence number s_i.

   B_i has two signers in its `extraSigners` precondition that ensures that if B_i is authorized, signed, and submitted, that the signatures for D_i+1 and